fghibellini/nix-haskell-monorepo/README.md

 # Why?

-What can you gain by implementing this architecture:
+What can you gain by following this tutorial:

 - easy to write, ridiculously scalable, integration test-suites
 - cached package-builds across machines